ddbj/www/_faq/en/index-new-jga-e.md

 lang: en
 ---

-<p>Regular indexing of new data has not been implemented to <a href="https://ddbj.nig.ac.jp/search">DDBJ Search</a>.
+Regular indexing of new data has not been implemented to [DDBJ Search](https://ddbj.nig.ac.jp/search).
 This will be implemented in November 2020.
-Please search <a href="https://humandbs.biosciencedbc.jp/en/data-use/all-researches">the list of researches at the NBDC Human Database</a>. </p>
+Please search [the list of researches at the NBDC Human Database](https://humandbs.biosciencedbc.jp/en/data-use/all-researches).